If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Applications developed by KDE but not part of Frameworks, Plasma or Applications are developed in the KDE Extra repository.
 Use this repository to update some, but not all non-core applications to their latest version.

 KDE Frameworks 5, Plasma 5 and Applications

-Tumbleweed users will get new releases as soon as they're available, and are usually published to standard repositories in a matter of days.
+Tumbleweed users will get new stable releases as soon as they're available, and are usually published to standard repositories in a matter of days.

 Note for openSUSE Leap users: Leap ships with a Qt LTS release, which is not recent enough for the newest Plasma.
 So to use KDE:Frameworks5, KDE:Qt5 is required.
 Some applications from third-party repos might not be installable as they require the specific version of Qt shipped with Leap.

 These repositories contain daily builds of KDE Frameworks 5, Plasma 5 and KF5-based applications from git.
 Due to dependencies, we can only provide packages for the latest openSUSE Leap release and Tumbleweed.